Special Examination Arrangements

 Students with disabilities, specific learning difficulties like dyslexia and short-term conditions (e.g. broken limbs, pregnancy) can apply to the Disability and Dyslexia Service for Special Examination Arrangements (SEA's).

 The role of the Disability and Dyslexia Service (DDS) is to agree appropriate arrangements with the student.
-This is part of QMULs legal responsibility to offer its disabled students ‘reasonable adjustments’, as outlined in the Disability Discrimination Act and latterly the Equality Act.
+This is part of QMULs legal responsibility to offer its disabled students ‘reasonable adjustments’, as outlined in the Equality Act (2010).

 All applications for special examination arrangements must be accompanied by medical evidence in the case of a disability or a diagnostic report in the case of a student with a specific learning difficulty such as dyslexia.
 This evidence must be in the English language and should be dated no more than two years prior to the date on the student’s application for special examination arrangements in the case of medical evidence or after the student’s sixteenth birthday in the case of students with specific learning difficulties.